 I have found the lectures by professional genealogists at NGS conferences so much more useful to me as a developer and certainly as a genealogist.
 I just can’t get enough of the methodology track.
 Yet I have seen very few developers at these conferences take advantage of the professional genealogical education offered.

 I love the idea of RootsTech and fully support its goals, but as long as RootsTech fails to draw the experts in the field of genealogy, it will not be building the bridges that need to be built.
 I hope that RootsTech can take the next step.

-Elizabeth Shown Mills taught me this principle in a personal email sent June 2011.↩
+Elizabeth Shown Mills taught me this principle through email correspondence during June, 2011. ↩